-- including a line diagram showing how system components will be connected.
-Specific details include information about the DC circuit, such as PV module and inverter characteristics, and how the system will be connected to the building's electrical panel and the grid.
-These details are documented and signed off by a master electrician.
-39 - 4) Installation Once all necessary permits are approved the solar PV system may be installed, but not connected to the building's electrical system or the grid.
-Rough-in inspections may still be required during construction, but before connection. - 5) Grid connection Before connecting the system to the building and generating electricity, the installer must apply with the electric utility 40 to "cut and reconnect" the building's electric contact with the grid.
-A master electrician must co-ordinate this process, which involves the utility disconnecting power to the building, followed by the electrician connecting the solar PV and building electrical systems, and re-connection of the building to the grid upon inspection and approval by the electrical inspector.
+Grid connection - Before connecting the system to the building and generating electricity, the installer must apply with the electric utility29 to "cut and reconnect" the building's electric contact with the grid.
+A master electrician must coordinate this process, which involves the utility disconnecting power to the building, followed by the electrician connecting the solar PV and building electrical systems, and re-connection of the building to the grid upon inspection and approval by the electrical inspector.
 (The electric utility replaces the existing meter with a bi-directional meter which measures the flow of electricity in both directions.)
 To expedite the permitting process, the installer should co-ordinate with electrical and building inspectors, and the electric utility, to have all personnel on-site for same-day inspection and the building "cut and reconnect."
 This practice will benefit the installer most, but the municipality can play an active role in coordination.

-TECHNOLOGY BENEFITS AND IMPACTS
+4.0 TECHNOLOGY BENEFITS AND IMPACT